Looking for a public speaking bundle? I can provide you with an overall picture of how to teach public speaking.

-Week Five: Biographies: research and writing.
+Week Five: Informative: research and writing.

 For the first researched speech, I have students complete a biography.
 I do this because they are so easy to organize—students use a timeline of a person’s life.
 When I question how to teach public speaking, I believe starting students with confidence pays off later.

 Additionally, with researching and citing sources, students can become overwhelmed.
 When they start with a biography, they do not yet have to worry about organizing information.
 We use the brainstorming sheet as we research these speeches.

 We research and write the speech outlines.
 During this week, we practice extensively.
 Students have completed several smaller speeches at this point, but this speech is different since students research the topics and cite sources.
 My sample speech is about Kate Chopin.
 Showing students this speech allows for me to demonstrate organization while not stealing a potential topic.
 Most students won’t write about Chopin!